baskoopmans/django-aloha-editor/README.rst

 #.
 Add the `aloha_editor` directory to your Python path.

-   Or use pip install git+git://github.com/baskoopmans/django-aloha-editor.git
+   Or use pip install django-aloha-editor

 #.
 Add the following middleware to your project's `settings.py` file: